ScootKit/CustomDCBot/README.md

 * State changes (*every* change to the source code must be documented and published)\

 Please read the full [license](LICENSE).
 This is not legal advice.

+## Please read this issue before continuing.
+This repo does not get any new modules currently.
+[Learn more](https://github.com/SCNetwork/CustomDCBot/issues/13).

 ### Table of contents

 [Installation](#installation)\